MoTrPAC/motrpac-rrbs-pipeline/README.md

 ## Building Docker image:
   - `docker build . -t gcr.io/motrpac-portal-dev/motrpac_rrbs:SA_03_08_2019`
   - Replace SA_03_08_2019 with whatever tag you would like for the image.
 I used initials_date since we have yet to decide on a unified versioning schema for docker containers/images
+  - Run this command at the root of the github repository (`.` represents that for me)
+  - to push run:
+    - `docker push gcr.io/motrpac-portal-dev/motrpac_rrbs:SA_03_08_2019` where the tag (everything after the color) should match the tag you built using.

 ## Requirements:
 Docker Image: [gcr.io/motrpac-portal-dev/motrpac_rrbs:SA_03_08_2019](gcr.io/motrpac-portal-dev/motrpac_rrbs)